Geoff Richardson (racing driver)

 Geoff Richardson (26 August 1924 – 20 August 2007) was a British racing driver.

+Career

-Although he never entered a World Championship Formula One event, he took part in the 1948 British Grand Prix, participated in many non-championship Formula One and Formula Libre events from the 1940s to the 1960s, and enjoyed a varied motorsport career over several decades.
+Although he never took part a World Championship Formula One event, he took part in the 1948 British Grand Prix, participated in many non-championship Formula One and Formula Libre events from the 1940s to the 1960s, and enjoyed a varied motorsport career over several decades.
 He often raced self-built cars, many under the name of Richardson Racing Automobiles (RRA), among them a modified pre-war Riley, and sports cars based on Aston Martins.
 In 1953 he agreed to run a prototype Zethrin Rennsport in European events with the Belgian Jacques Swaters, but this project never got past a road-going prototype.

 Richardson also took part in the Targa Florio in 1955, and the Intercontinental Formula that was devised as a rival to the new official 1.5-litre Formula One series in 1961.

+Richardson did put in an entry for the 1958 British Grand Prix in an ex-works Connaught Type B which he had bought from Brian Naylor, having had a good run in the 1958 International Trophy, but the British Racing Drivers Club turned his entry down in favour of two Connaughts from Bernie Ecclestone, much to Richardson's vocal displeasure.